Philippines flag

-The postal code for Paniqui is 2307 in Central Luzon, Tarlac, Philippines.
-The table below lists ZIP codes and postcodes for places within Paniqui.
+The Postal Codes (ZIP Codes) for Paniqui is 2307 in Tarlac, Central Luzon, Tarlac, Philippines.
+The table below lists Postal Codes and postcodes for places within Paniqui.

 Postal Codes for Places in Paniqui